 Valuable items endorsement:

 An endorsement is an addition to your home insurance policy that amends your policy’s coverage.
-In this case, it “schedules” or adds coverage for things like furs, antiques, and jewelry.
+In this case, it “schedules” or provides coverage for things like furs, antiques, and jewelry.
 An endorsement will protect against many types of losses (minus intentional destruction – that’s just a big nope.)

 Valuable items endorsements normally have a lower deductible than your home insurance, which is nice.
 They might even include “mysterious disappearance” if you’re not quite sure what caused the loss.
 They also provide higher limits of coverage and more protection for your valuable property.